Bayreuth: Theatre

 The Margravial Opera House was opened in 1748 and is one of the finest Baroque theatres in Europe.
 The UNESCO World Heritage Site is both a museum and the oldest working tableau in Bayreuth.

 The Festival Hall dates to the 19th century and is now used solely for the Bayreuth Festival.
-Only works by Richard Wagner are put on.
+Only works by Richard Wagner are performed.

 The former Stadthalle (lit.: city hall) did not have its own ensemble but was regularly used by the Theater Hof as well as various travelling theatres.
 It has been under reconstruction since 2017 and is supposed to be re-opened under the new name Friedrichsforum in 2023.

 The only two theatres with their own ensemble are the Studiobühne Bayreuth and amateur dramatic society, Brandenburg Kulturstadt.
 The venues of the Studiobühne are the domicile of the theatre in the Röntgenstraße, the artificial ruins of the Hermitage and the courtyard of piano manufacturer Steingraeber & Söhne.